Dmitry Neverovsky

 Dmitry Petrovich Neverovsky (1771–1813) was a Russian military officer and general who served in the Russo-Turkish War and the Napoleonic Wars.
 He served in the Battle of Smolensk, Battle of Borodino, and Battle of Leipzig, where he was mortally wounded.
 Born to a minor noble in Poltava, in modern-day Ukraine.
 He would join the army at 15 years of age.

 Life

 Dmitry Neverovsky was born in Poltava, in what is now Ukraine.
 His father was a middle-ranking official at the time, and Neverovsky grew up alongside fourteen other children.
 Like many inhabitants of Ukraine at the time, Neverovsky was a fine horseman.
 Young Neverovsky found a patron in Count Pyotr Zavadovsky, a friend of his father's.
 Zavadovsky assisted in Neverovsky's education, enabling him to learn Russian and Latin and become a mathematician.

 Military career

-His career would start out in the Semyonovsky Life-Guard Regiment in 1786 at 15 years of age.
+His career would start out in the Semyonovsky Life Guards Regiment in 1786 at 15 years of age.
 Something of a year later, he would be promoted to the rank of sergeant.